ckaestne/seai/lectures/learning goals.md

 * Managing computing resources, own and cloud resources
 * Automated configuration management challenges and tools (Kubernetis, puppet, ansible)
 * Overview of cloud infrastructure services (containers, serverless, app engines, ...) and relevant tradeoffs
-* Version control strategies, feature flags vs branches
+* Version control strategies, feature flags vs branches, dependency management
 * Introduction to logging and analysis at scale
-* Debugging and monitoring tools for distributed systems
+* Debugging and monitoring tools for distributed systems and for AI components, including latency and resource consumption; deciding when to send alerts and how
+* Runtime adaptation and self-adaptive systems

 Learning goals: